SSnehitha004/FWC_AIcrafters/README.md

 # Breast Cancer Diagnosis Using Deep Learning and Synthetic Data Generation
 # Project Overview
 Breast cancer is one of the most prevalent cancers worldwide, with millions of women being diagnosed every year.
 Early detection plays a critical role in improving survival rates, and mammography is one of the most effective screening tools available.
-However, identifying subtle abnormalities in mammogram images can be challenging due to the complexity and variability in breast tissue appearances.
+However, identifying subtle abnormalities in mammogram images can be challenging due to the complexity and variability in breast tissue appearances. <br>
+This project addresses the challenge of early and accurate breast cancer detection using deep learning and synthetic data generation.
+By building a Convolutional Neural Network (CNN) model trained on both real and synthetic mammogram images, we aim to enhance the accuracy of breast cancer diagnosis.
 # Key Features:
 CNN-based Model: A deep learning model trained on real mammogram data to classify breast images as healthy or containing lesions (cancerous or non-cancerous). <br>
 Synthetic Data Generation: A Stable Diffusion model used to create synthetic mammogram images based on mammogram characteristics (e.g., view, density), expanding the dataset and improving model performance. <br>